cloudpassage/cloudpassage-chef-cookbook/README.md

 need to configure much more than the ```agent_key``` and ```server_tag``` node attributes.
 But if you want to go nuts with it, the functionality is there.

+The following configuration options, if delivered in an encrypted data bag, will override the defaults in the attributes file:

+    agent_key
+    proxy_user
+    proxy_password

 ## Agent Upgrading

 The Linux halo version of the agent will be updated to the latest by default.
 If the version of the halo agent is not the latest on your node, bootstrapping the node again will update its agent version to the latest.